knrt10/gRPC-cache/readme.md

 After running the server, start your client `./client-cache` or `make client` in a different terminal

 - `./client-cache -addr=":5001"` is server is running running on port `5001`

+### Kubernetes

+You can run server on your kubernetes cluster.
+For both the commands below you can pass 2 parameters `hostPort` and `containerPort` both of which are optional.
+Default for both is `5001`.
+All the resources are created on `grpc-cache` namespace.
+Before running the command below make sure your cluster is up and running.

+- Run this command `make create-k8resources` or `make create-k8resources hostPort=2000 containerPort=5001`

+After the above command if you have passed `hostPort` and `containerPort` as parameter then provide the same parameter in command below.
+Also wait for pod to create and run.
+Once the pod is running on `grpc-cache` namespace run the below command

+- `make run-kubernetes` or `make run-kubernetes hostPort=2000 containerPort=5001`

+This will forward the TCP connection to `hostPort` where your client can listen connection to

 ## API